o-ifeanyi/work_sample/README.md

 ```
 ABLY_KEY=<Your Ably Api Subscribe Key>
 ```
-- Navigate into the project and run: `make gen` to run code generation
+- Navigate into the project and run `make gen` to run code generation
 - Run the app in your Android or iOS device or simulator

 ## 🧪 Testing Realtime Updates